wagtail/rfcs/text/054-internationalisation.md

 * `copy_for_translation(locale)` - Generates a copy of the object with the same content and `translation_key` but a different `locale`
 * `@classmethod get_translation_model()` - Returns the model which `TranslatableMixin` is defined.
 This is useful to help some logic handle models that use multi-table inheritance.

+#### Clusterable models

+`copy_for_translation` would need to behave differently for models that inherit from Django modelcluster's `ClusterableModel` as these models will have "child objects" that would need to be copied as well.
+If these child objects are translatable, we will need to update their locale too.

 #### Checking the `unique_together` constraint is not accidentally removed

 When you add `unique_together` constraints in abstract models, it’s possible that it could be removed by a model that uses it if that model also overrides any `Meta` options.